tonaljs/tonal/docs/DOCUMENTATION.md

-Return all possible set binary set numbers
+Get all binary scale numbers filtered by a function

 __Arguments:__